 Human Rights Risk Assessment

-In 2018, we examined the human rights risks within our food and agriculture supply chains.
-The aim of these assessments is to identify any adverse impacts our company may have on human rights, gain insights into our actual impacts and understand where our greatest level of influence is throughout the global supply chains of the entire ALDI SOUTH Group.
+We regularly conduct human rights risk assessments to examine the human rights risks within our food and agriculture supply chains.
+The aim of these assessments is to identify any adverse impacts our company may have on human rights, gain insights into our actual impacts and understand how we may be involved through our own activities or as a result of our business relationships.

-We identified cocoa as a raw material with a high risk of human rights violations and consider it to be important to us in terms of leverage.
+We determined cocoa as a raw material with a high risk of adverse impacts on the enjoyment of human rights and consider it most important to the ALDI SOUTH Group.

 Forced labour continues to be a severe problem in the cocoa industry.
 A study conducted in 2018 confirms that at least 30,000 people are victims of modern slavery in the cocoa industry in Ghana and Côte d’Ivoire.

 The ALDI SOUTH Group and the ALDI Nord Group jointly published their ‘International Policy on Forced Labour’ in order to expand their zero-tolerance approach to any forms of slavery and forced labour.